hydpy-dev/hydpy/hydpy/docs/rst/project_structure.rst

 The third supported time series file format relies on the Numpy format (file ending ".npy").
 It resembles the ASCII format but saves data in binary form.
-We only recommend if if one requires a more efficient alternative to the ASCII format and a less complex alternative to the NetCDF format.
+We only recommend if one requires a more efficient alternative to the ASCII format and a less complex alternative to the NetCDF format.

 All time series files can specify dates with or without time zone information.
 Without time zone information, HydPy usually assumes the currently selected